 - Structural systems of oppression and intersectionality

-Facilities wishing to create their own training are highly encouraged to reference the guide LGBTQ Cultural Competency Trainings created by the National LGBT Cancer Network.
-This best practices manual provides a clear roadmap for designing a wide range of trainings, includes guidelines for selecting the best training methods and provides a clear evidence-based foundation for developing evaluation tools.
-Most importantly, it offers a simple setup of adaptable building blocks to design a top notch LGBTQ cultural competency training, all based on measurable goals of changing knowledge, attitudes, and behavior in health and human service providers.
+Facilities wishing to create their own training are highly encouraged to reference the guide LGBTQ Cultural Competency Trainings created by a national panel of experts in a process co-led by the National LGBT Cancer Network and Whitman-Walker Institute.
+This best practices manual provides a clear roadmap for designing a wide range of trainings, includes guidelines for selecting the best training methods, and provides a clear evidence-based foundation for developing evaluation tools.
+Most importantly, it offers a simple setup of adaptable building blocks to design a top-notch LGBTQ cultural competency training, all based on measurable goals of changing knowledge, attitudes, and behavior in health and human service providers.